-Dear Mr. Hinojosa:
+Dear Mr. Melvin:

 Millennium Engineers Group, Inc. is pleased to submit the enclosed geotechnical engineering report that was prepared for the above subject project.
 This report addresses the procedures and findings of our geotechnical engineering study.
 Our recommendations should be incorporated into the design and construction documents for the proposed development.
-Please consult with us, as needed, during the design and construction process.

-We want to emphasize that our firm be retained to ensure that actual field conditions are those described in our geotechnical report.
-We cannot over emphasize the importance that all our recommendations presented in this report and/or addendums to this report be followed.
+We want to emphasize the importance that all our recommendations presented in this report and/or addendums to this report be followed.
 We look forward to continuing our involvement in the project by providing construction monitoring in accordance with the report recommendations and materials testing services during construction.
 We strongly recommend that we be a part of the preconstruction meeting to address any specific issues that are pertinent to this project.